codeastartup01dev/flutter_awesome_logger/README.md

 [![Dart](https://img.shields.io/badge/Dart-0175C2?style=for-the-badge&logo=dart&logoColor=white)](https://dart.dev)

-**Features a floating logger, automatic API logging with Dio interceptor, comprehensive API demo page, and a unified beautiful UI for viewing all logs in one place.**
+**Lightweight debugging with floating logger, automatic API logging (using interceptor), Flutter general logging, and a beautiful UI for viewing logs**
+(with source file path tracking to see exactly from where the log is coming from!)

 [📖 Documentation](#-getting-started) • [🚀 Installation](#installation) • [💡 Examples](#basic-usage) • [🎨 Customization](#-customization)